objk iconmacOS arm64

 objk

-Objective-K — a Krypton ↔ Objective-C / Cocoa bridge built into the Mach-O backend.
-It lets pure Krypton programs call macOS AppKit & Foundation directly, so a real native GUI app can ship with no Obj-C, no Swift source.
+Objective-K — Krypton's human UI language layer for native apps.
+Choc is the macOS backend built into the Mach-O toolchain, letting pure Krypton programs drive AppKit & Foundation directly so a real native GUI app can ship with no Obj-C, no Swift source.
 It is what stem and brain are built on.

 How it worksView stdlib

-The backend dyld-binds libobjc / Foundation / AppKit, then lowers a small family of objc_msgSend calls.
-Krypton's register calling convention already matches the arm64 ABI, so a Krypton function is usable directly as an Objective-C method IMP — that is how callbacks, data sources and delegates work.
+Choc binds Foundation and AppKit from the Mach-O backend, then lowers the small message-send family Objective-K needs.
+Krypton's register calling convention already matches the arm64 ABI, so a Krypton function can be used directly as a native UI callback — that is how callbacks, data sources and delegates work.

 objc_msgSend family